-Source: RAND Europe analysis

-In addition to the individual recommendations, the study team emphasises three overarching factors to be conscious of when pursuing future cybercrime policy and associated interventions:

-- A desire for a broad range of initiatives.
+Source: RAND Europe analysis that address the perceived change driven by technological developments, as well as perceived weaknesses or opportunities for action in the Estonian context.
+While these recommendations build on the outputs of the study, neither the Estonian authorities nor the RAND study team have yet conducted further analysis of their practical implementation or associated resource requirements.
+Each of these recommendations emphasises a distinct type of intervention required to create a more holistic approach to combatting cybercrime, and presents options for Estonia to engage with, either on its own or in collaboration with other actors.
+Figure 3 provides an overview of the three strategic recommendations formulated.
+In addition to the individual recommendations, the study team emphasises four overarching factors to be conscious of when pursuing future cybercrime policy and associated interventions: - Stakeholders desire for a broad range of initiatives.
 Regardless of which technologies ultimately have the largest impact on Estonia in the future, it is likely that the Estonian authorities need to engage in a wide range of strategic and policy measures to adequately address the future of cybercrime.
 None of the recommendations provided are mutually exclusive, nor are any of them sufficient on their own.
 In contrast, it is likely that the most meaningful progress can be achieved through a combination of options and mutually-reinforcing policy interventions. - An emphasis on technology-agnostic approaches.
 While the study has highlighted a small number of technology areas as potentially more challenging than others, most policy options are relatively technology-agnostic.
-There is a need to strike a balance between targeted interventions aimed at specific technology developments (e.g. AI, autonomy or IoT technologies) and more general resilience-building measures aimed at cybercrime and technological change more broadly (e.g. public awareness and education initiatives). - The importance of multi-stakeholder solutions.
+There is a need to strike a balance between targeted interventions aimed at specific technology developments (e.g. AI, autonomy or IoT technologies) and more general resiliencebuilding measures aimed at cybercrime and technological change more broadly (e.g. public awareness and education initiatives).
+The importance of multi-stakeholder solutions.
 As with other areas of cybersecurity, cybercrime affects all parts of society and requires the government, law enforcement agencies, private sector organisations, academia and civil society to work together to design, implement and operate appropriate interventions.
-This does not mean that the Estonian government should rely on other actors to take the lead, but rather that Estonian authorities should focus on finding the way forward that best leverages its partnerships, both nationally, in the EU, and globally, to meet the challenges posed by the future of cybercrime and technological change. - The need for prioritisation of resources.
+This does not mean that the Estonian government should rely on other actors to take the lead, but rather that Estonian authorities should focus on finding the way forward that best leverages its partnerships, both nationally, in the EU, and globally, to meet the challenges posed by the future of cybercrime and technological change.
+The need for prioritisation of resources.
 Technology trends discussed in this study may have a profound impact on cybercrime and society at large, as well as presenting significant challenges to the Estonian authorities.
-While there is a plethora of policy directions that Estonian authorities could pursue, resources are finite, which means that choices and trade-offs are inevitable.
+While there is a plethora of policy directions that Estonian authorities could pursue, resources are finite, which means that choices and tradeoffs are inevitable.
 Any further action by the Estonian authorities should therefore be preceded by a period of analysis and reflection as to which direction is best to pursue - and in which areas the Estonian government should take the lead or otherwise.

-With these considerations in mind, Figures ES.4, ES.5 and ES.6 provide a more detailed overview of each of the recommendations and their supporting actions to help inform future Estonian decision making.

-Figure ES.4: Overview of Recommendation 1
+With these considerations in mind, Figures 4, 5 and 6 provide a more detailed overview of each of the recommendations and their supporting actions to help inform future Estonian decision making.
+Figure 4: Overview of Recommendation 1

-Recommendation 1: Pursue broad cybercrime capacity building in light of technological development

-Strengthen the overall cybersecurity resilience of Estonia through awareness, education and capacity building.
+Recommendation 1: Pursue broad cybercrime capacity building in light of technological development Strengthen the overall cybersecurity resilience of Estonia through awareness, education and capacity building.
 Supporting actions:

-- Development and implementation of a nation-wide cybersecurity and cybercrime awareness programme - · Further invest in integrating cybersecurity into primary and secondary education - Strengthen higher education and research on emerging technologies - Explore the need for targeted professional development for cybercrime professionals

-Figure ES.5: Overview of Recommendation 2
+- Development and implementation of a nation-wide cybersecurity and cybercrime awareness programme - Further invest in integrating cybersecurity into primary and secondary education - Strengthen higher education and research on emerging technologies - Explore the need for targeted professional development for cybercrime professionals Figure 5: Overview of Recommendation 2